BhavanaNannuru/cyber_security_journal/unfiltered.md

  # Day 3 – Did Something!
 📅 Date: 9 June 2025
 Feels like I have done something, a step closer but yet not that big.
 Probably because am still taking the intial steps.
 Planning to lay foundations stronger.
 Looking forward to tomorrow.

+# Day 4 - Getting the hang of it!
+📅 Date: 10 June 2025
+This was the most satisfying day ever!
+Completed 4 owasp practice labs in under an hr!
+The sense of belongingness is ddeply cultivated.